Maverick is a Marvel character with ties with the X-Men.

 A fellow Weapon X subject, Mastodon, had recently died when his age suppression factor was reversed.
 The others suspected Ferro’s involvement.

-Unbeknownst to the former Weapon X agents, Ferro was the man responsible for secretly implanting them all with false memories during their time with Weapon X.
+Unbeknownst to the former agents, Ferro was the man responsible for secretly implanting them all with false memories during their time with Weapon X.

 Wolverine, Sabretooth, John Wraith and Silver Fox confronted Ferro and Maverick.
-Ferro then used his powerful psi-talent to activate pre-programmed pain memories in all Weapon X subjects, including his bodyguard Maverick.
+But Ferro used his powerful psi-talent to activate pre-programmed pain memories in all Weapon X subjects, including his bodyguard Maverick.

 The sadistic Ferro then betrayed Maverick for no clear reason.
 Herr Nord was then told about the Weapon X age-suppression factors breaking down.